Luanda Province

 Luanda is a province of Angola.
-It covers an area of 18,835 km2, and had a population of 6,945,386 at the Census of 16 May 2014.
-The latest official estimate (for 2019) is 8,247,688.
+It used to cover an area of 18,835 km2, and had a population of 6,945,386 at the Census of 16 May 2014.

 The city of Luanda is the capital of the province and Angola.
 It serves as the country's primary port, cultural and urban centre and occupies 44.8 square miles.

 History

 The original prewar Luanda Province grew in size during the 20th century due to the urbanization of Angola.
 It was divided into the provinces of Luanda and Bengo in 1980.